amalgama-digital/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/client-libraries/signer.md

    import { ProviderKeeper } from '@waves/provider-keeper';

    const signer = new Signer({
-     // Specify URL of the node on MainNet
+     // Specify URL of the node on Mainnet
      NODE_URL: 'https://nodes.wavesnodes.com'
    });
    signer.setProvider(new ProviderKeeper({data: 'website generated string'}));